 - Have a solid understanding of processes and procedures

 Ready to get started as a virtual assistant?
-You should check out Gina Horkey’s 30 Days or Less to Virtual Assistant Success.
+You should check out Gina Horkey’s Fully Booked VA.
 It’s been totally revamped since I took in back in 2015 and is SO GOOD!

 Are you good at proofreading?
 If you are bothered by grammar and spelling mistakes, you might make a great proofreader or editor.
 Many companies hire people to help ensure their material is ready for the world to see.